The Andrews Pages: About & Conditions of Use - Our Terms

 Our copyright remains on all former versions of the pages with either dspace.dial.pipex.com or www.andrewspages.dial.pipex in any file or file link you may come across, despite attempts to overwrite it.

-—One site links to so called retrieved files from our site that have been placed on another site, but their links do not bring you to our website so please beware of using such spurious links.
-Those files are both old and out of date, as well as being there without permission.
+—One major international site links to so called retrieved files from our site that have been placed on another site without our agreement, but their links do not bring you to our website so please beware of using such spurious links.
+Those files are also both old and out of date.

-—Please do not link to those files either as they have been taken without permission.
+—Please do not link to those files either.

 Instead, let us know if you find one (email links to us at the bottom of this page).

-No permission has ever been given to archive any part of this website, either from this domain or our former site with Pipex, and place that archive in the public domain.
+No permission has ever been given to archive any part of this website, either from this domain or our former site with Pipex, nor for those files to be placed in the public domain.

 —At the beginning of 2013 we moved to our current domain at www.andrewsgen.com.